Notre Dame School (Manhattan)

-Notre Dame School is an American private, Catholic secondary school for girls, located in the Manhattan borough of New York City, New York.
+Notre Dame School is a private Catholic secondary school for girls, located in Greenwich Village, Manhattan in New York City, New York, US.
 It is located within the Roman Catholic Archdiocese of New York.

 History

 The Sisters of St. Ursula founded the Academy of Our Lady of Lourdes in 1912 when they came to New York from France.

 The school was formed in the Catholic tradition of Anne de Xainctonge, who founded the Sisters of St. Ursula in the early 1600s and was an advocate for educating girls as the Jesuits educate boys.

 The school began in the sisters' home and was referred to as Chez Nous (our home), a nickname the school still uses.
 Students refer to each other as their "chez nous sisters".

 The school originally was located in the Our Lady of Lourdes Church parish on West 142nd Street near Amsterdam Avenue, and then, in 1943, moved to West 79th Street and changed its name to Notre Dame Convent School and eventually just Notre Dame School.

 Faced with closure, the sisters sold the building and transferred ownership of the school to an independent board of trustees in 1989, and the school moved again to 104 St. Marks Place in the East Village neighborhood.

 In 2002, to accommodate a growing enrollment, the school moved to its location at 327 West 13th Street on the border of the West Village and the Meatpacking District.

 The five-story building is the former St. Bernard's grammar school, which had been merged with St. Xavier's grammar school before the archdiocese closed it in 2001.